Conditions of Play

 If a player turns professional, he loses any exemption(s) he previously earned as an amateur player with the FSGA.

-In order to accommodate online entries, ALL COMPLETE ENTRIES for ALL EVENTS (whether online, mailed, or otherwise) will be accepted based upon the order of receipt.
-Entries received after the competitive field is full or after the close of entries , will be placed on an alternates list.
+Unless otherwise specified, entries will be accepted based upon the order of receipt.
+Entries received after the competitive field is full or after the close of entries, will be placed on an alternates list.
+Alternates will be contacted in the order of receipt of entry, if and when, a spot becomes available.

 In the event an FSGA Championship (non-qualifying required) receives a number of entries that exceeds maximum capacity, the Tournament Committee reserves the right to hold open one spot for the defending Champion provided the defending Champion submits a complete entry on time.
 Should the defending Champion not submit a complete timely valid entry, the spot will be filled by an alternate.